March 1

 Bulgaria joined the Axis powers by signing the Tripartite Pact, granting German troops free passage through its territory to invade Greece and Yugoslavia.
 This strategic alignment secured the Balkan flank for the Wehrmacht, forcing the British military to divert vital resources from North Africa to defend the Mediterranean theater.

-The first FM station in America wasn't in New York or Los Angeles—it was Nashville.
+The first FM radio station in America wasn't in New York or Los Angeles — it was in Nashville, Tennessee.

 The world's most valuable colony fell in just nine days.